A quadratic identity in the shuffle algebra and an alternative proof for de Bruijn's formula: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Bernd Sturmfels and Mateusz Micha\l{}ek for helpful discussions and suggestions, and for bringing the team together.
+The authors express their gratitude to Bernd Sturmfels and Mateusz Micha\l{}ek for helpful discussions and suggestions, and for bringing the team together.
 The authors are also grateful to the MPI MiS for giving us the opportunity to work on this project in such a nice environment.
 We would like to thank Darij Grinberg for making us aware of several inconsistencies in an earlier version.
+We are also grateful to the anonymous referees, for their careful reading and for their comments that helped us improve the quality of our manuscript.